AbdelrahmanKhaled18/QR_Code_Decoder/README.md

 # Installations
 ## Packges installation
 * openCV: it is used for image processing
-* numpy: it is used for data manipulation and converting the images into something can be processed and sent using sockets
+* numpy: it is used for data manipulation
 * Plt: used for Show the images
 * reedsolo: used for error correction
 * galois: used for error correction using BCH